Reading Time: 1 minute

 Watch “Cracking Croatian Wine In Pag & Zadar” on Exotic Wine Travel YouTube:

-Timestamps: Cracking Croatian Wine in Istria, Part 2/4
+Timestamps: Cracking Croatian Wine in Pag & Zadar

 (1:09) Discover the moon-like landscape of Pag Island.

 (4:07) Check out what dinner looks like at Boškinac Hotel & Winery.
 It was a place that the late-Anthony Bourdain visited on his previous show, No Reservations.
 Boškinac isn’t just another gastronomy venue that we love in Croatia; it is one of our favorite gastronomy venues in the world.
 Here you’ll find some of the finest Pag food products, the freshest Adriatic seafood cooked in the most refined way, the famous Pag lamb prepared in an innovative fashion, and–of course–some of the best wines in Croatia.

 (7:10) Meet Gino and Jadranka of G&J Vina in Zadar.
 Gino is a romantic that worked for many years in Monte Carlo, where he became a fan of red Bordeaux.
 Today he produces one of Croatia’s cult red wines.